urql-graphql/urql/docs/graphcache/local-resolvers.md

 to transform records, like dates in our previous example, or to imitate server-side logic to allow Graphcache to retrieve more data from its cache without sending a query to our API.

+Furthermore, while we see on this page that we get access to methods like `cache.resolve` and other methods to read from our cache, only ["Cache Updates"](./cache-updates.md) get to write and change the cache.
+If you call `cache.updateQuery`, `cache.writeFragment`, or `cache.link` in resolvers, you‘ll get an error, since it‘s not possible to update the cache while reading from it.

 ## Transforming Records

 As we've explored in the ["Normalized Caching" page's section on